junior-stack/CourseProject/phase2/README.md

 * View app's stats
 * View No. of registered speaker.
-* View No. of rooms created.
+* View No. of available rooms.
-* View No. of events created.
+* View No. of available events.

 ### Input Format